 How Dual Diagnosis Treatment Centers Can Succeed Where Other Therapies Fail

-- Providing combined treatment – Obviously, it isn’t enough to only diagnose an underlying mental illness that may have contributed to someone’s struggle with substance abuse.
-Treating the condition is just as important.
-Treatment centers have excellent success when tackling both issues at the same time.
+Obviously, it isn’t enough to only diagnose an underlying mental illness that may have contributed to someone’s struggle with substance abuse.
+Clearly, treating the condition is just as important.
+Treatment centers have remarkable success when they tackle both issues at the same time.
+Remember that the addiction is often only half the struggle.

-Addiction and mental health disorders can’t be cured, but they can be managed properly.
-With help from a dual diagnosis treatment center, programs ensure you have the tools and skills you need for a productive life in recovery.
-Know that the journey along recovery has ups and downs, and sometimes relapse, but experts are always available.
+It’s important to keep in mind that addiction and mental health disorders can’t be cured.
+They can, however, be successfully managed.
+With help from a reputable dual diagnosis treatment center, dual diagnosis programs ensure you have the tools and skills you need for a productive life in recovery.

 Which Came First: The Mental Illness or Substance Abuse?

 For those with a dual diagnosis, some developed an addiction as a result of their mental health condition.
-But occasionally, the roles reverse.
-In these situations, substance abuse leads to the development of a mental health disorder.
-Addiction treatment programs in Oregon that include dual diagnosis address both of these occurrences.
-Some dual diagnosis programs include:
+However, the reverse can also be true.
+In the latter situation, substance abuse leads to the development of a mental health disorder.
+Addiction treatment programs in Oregon that include dual diagnosis address both of these possible occurrences.
+Some dual diagnosis programs include the following:

 - Group therapy